p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 [^1]: No, not [this Doom](https://github.com/hlissner/doom-emacs), the [actual game](https://en.wikipedia.org/wiki/Doom_(1993_video_game)).

-[^2]: I assume a good percentage of the user base don't use the graphical version, prefering to _live in the terminal_.
+[^2]: A good percentage of the user base don't use the graphical version, prefering to _live in the terminal_ (31.9% of the respondents to the [2020 Emacs survey](https://emacssurvey.org/2020/)).

 [^3]: For more N900 goodness: [Nokia N900 flickr group](https://www.flickr.com/photos/n900user/).